vjelic/rocprofiler-compute-glog-fork/docs/how-to/roofline.rst

    .. note::

       For more information on data types supported based on the GPU architecture, see :doc:`../../conceptual/performance-model`

-Sample code for displaying Roofline plot through block filtering:
+Sample code for displaying Roofline plot through block filtering in CLI mode:

 .. code-block:: shell-session